sankalpmtellur/ringmouse/README.md

-# RingMouse — Smart Wearable Air Mouse
+# RingX — Smart Wearable Air Mouse

-A modern, lightweight, and responsive frontend built using **React + TypeScript + Vite + TailwindCSS** for showcasing the RingMouse product — a wearable finger-based air mouse designed for portability, comfort, and gesture-based control.
+A modern, lightweight, and responsive website built using **React + TypeScript + Vite + TailwindCSS** for showcasing the RingMouse product — a wearable finger-based air mouse designed for portability, comfort, and gesture-based control.

 ## 🚀 Features